szorfein/dotfiles/neovim/.config/nvim/README.md

     :TSInstall bash

-After the installation, relaunch your script to have the highlight enabled.
+After the installation, relaunch nvim to have the highlight enabled.

 ## Inspiration